Kazii78/Kazii-Indicators/README.md

 Make sure coordinates from 0 255 0 to 1 256 0 are cleared with no obstructions.

 ## 💻 Performance Rating
-Recommended for mid-range to high-range PCs, strictly advising against low-end PCs.
+Recommended for mid-end to high-end PCs, strictly advising against low-end PCs, it handles fairly well with a mid-end to high-end PC, lower-end ones would start to form a slower gameplay.

-It handles fairly well with a mid-range to high-range PC, lower-end ones would start form a slower gameplay.
+Recommended for high-end servers. mid-end and low-end servers may have trouble running this depending on the amount of players.

 ## 📜 Quick Overview
 - This datapack can hold up to 2034 name labels. (aka.
 Maximum Storage Array Limit)